 There is a special needle plate (for sewing lightweight silk) with a smaller opening for the needle.
-It is called Straight Stitch Plate and used for straight stitching in the far left position.
+It is called the Straight Stitch Plate and is used for straight stitching in the far left position.

 This special plate prevents puckering, bunching up, skipping stitches, and also prevents the fine fabric from being pulled down to the bobbin area.